About Jermismo

 This is my little home on the internet.
 For many years I ran a little WordPress blog under this domain name, but eventually I took it down.
 I just wasn't updating it often enough to justify the yearly hosting fees, and was too busy with my career to carry on with a blog in the traditional sense.

-However, I still wanted a place where I could write more medium to long-form content and host it.
+However, I still wanted a place where I could upload content and host it.
 I looked at sites like Medium and Substack, but to be honest I am nostalgic for the old days of the internet, when articles were just posted up on your own website and anyone could read them for free.
+I also needed a place to put the little web toys I make, or other content that doesn't fit on social media.
+So here we are.

 I'm a little sick of platforms, for this simple kind of thing at least.
-This entire site is just plain HTML and CSS, and maybe JavaScript when needed.
-No UX framework, no site generator, no hosting platform other than plain Azure Storage and a custom domain name.
+This entire site is just plain HTML and CSS, and JavaScript when needed.
+No UX framework, no site generator, no hosting platform other than a plain Azure Static Website and a custom domain name.

 What's a Jermismo?